 ‘Smart’ Insulators for Smart Grids

-1. Expected increase in electrical energy consumption by developing countries;
+1. Increasing demand for electrical energy by developing countries;

-2. Shift from fossil fuels to electricity for key end use energy sectors worldwide (e.g. electric cars); and
+2. Shift from fossil fuels to electricity for key end use energy sectors worldwide (e.g. EVs); and

-3. Expected change in the power generation mix toward more de-carbonization along with a rapid increase of renewable energy sources (RES) that are often highly fluctuating and relatively difficult to dispatch.
+3. Change in the power generation mix toward more de-carbonization along with a rapid increase of renewable energy sources (RES) that are often highly fluctuating and relatively difficult to dispatch.

-For example, the European Union has planned to generate fully one-fifth of its electricity from renewable energies while some scenarios foresee an even more radical evolution.
-A very interesting study in this regard was titled ‘100% Renewable Electricity: A Road Map to 2050 for Europe and North Africa’.
-According to the various organizations that participated, a substantial and rapid de-carbonization of electricity generation will have to take place to limit climate change.
-In order to move towards this goal, one scenario envisaged by 2050 is that fully 100% of electricity generation will come from renewable resources, i.e. by integrating wind and hydraulic resources of Europe along with the wind and solar resources of North Africa.
-There is even a possibility to use the hydraulic basins of Northern Europe for energy storage.
+To move towards this goal, one scenario envisaged that fully 100% of electricity generation by 2050 will come from renewable resources, i.e. by integrating wind and hydraulic resources of Europe along with the wind and solar resources of North Africa and possibility using the hydraulic basins of Northern Europe for energy storage.
 For example, the energy produced at night by wind farms in Denmark or England could be stored as hydraulic energy in Norwegian fjords and used the following day.
-Such a scenario would require little short of a ‘power network revolution’ across Europe.
-Super transmission grids would then need reinforcement of current HVAC interconnections between countries and integrated HVDC super grid long distance connections.
-Together with such transmission systems, new grids are foreseen for distribution and connection to decentralized renewable generation sites.
+Such a scenario would require a ‘power network revolution’.
+Super transmission grids would need reinforcement of current HVAC interconnections between countries and integrated HVDC super grid long distance connections.
+Together with such transmission systems, new grids have also been foreseen for distribution and connection to decentralized renewable generation sites.

-Of course, this scenario is still in the future.
-Today, the European power system is split into separate synchronous grids.
-Moreover, this transmission system is generally old, often inefficient and heavily congested.
+Of course, this is only a possible future scenario.
+The European power system is still split into separate synchronous grids.
+Moreover, this transmission system is mostly old, often inefficient and typically heavily congested.
 In addition, the North African grid is only partially linked with that of Europe.
-A similar if not greater transmission (and distribution) upgrade is needed in the United States as well.
-The existing grid in that country is in many respects a relic given the relatively minor investments made over the past 50 to 60 years.
+A similar if not greater transmission (and distribution) upgrade is needed as well in the United States.
+That country’s existing grid is in some respects a ‘relic’ given the relatively minor investments made over the past 50 years.

-Such costs and resources make it urgent to make use of the smartest technologies to optimize system exploitation: in other words, these future grids will have to be smart, reliable and cheap, while also integrating new networks with the old.
-The term ‘smart grid’ means different things to different people and its definition varies widely from country to country, region to region and discipline to discipline.
-Still, most agree that a smart grid should, among other things, be more efficient, resilient, strong, reliable, predictable and cost efficient.
+Such costs and resources make it urgent to make use of the smartest technologies to optimize system exploitation.
+In other words, these future grids would have to be smart, reliable and cheap, while also integrating new networks with old.
+While ‘smart grid’ means different things to different people and its definition varies by country and discipline, most agree that it should be more efficient, resilient, strong, reliable, predictable and cost efficient.

-The massive expected capital expenditures on smart grids over the next decade will create unparalleled opportunities for manufacturers of advanced materials and insulators.
-Meeting the many and varied expectations for these new grids over coming years will mean development of new designs, materials and diagnostics, including:
+The massive capital expenditures expected on smart grids over coming decades will create unparalleled opportunities for manufacturers of advanced materials and insulators.
+Meeting the many and varied expectations for these new grids will probably also require development of new designs, materials and diagnostics, including:

 Smarter Insulator Materials